Documenting the New Silk Road

 The Eurasian landmass is undergoing a transformation.
 New railways connect distant cities, highways carve through mountain ranges, and power stations bring electricity to remote communities.
 At the heart of this change lies China's Belt and Road Initiative—a vast network of infrastructure projects reshaping regional connections.

 This project offers a ground-level perspective on these developments.
 Through slow travel across multiple countries, we explore how global connectivity initiatives translate into tangible changes for local communities, economies, and landscapes.
+Beyond infrastructure, we also examine how China's economic rise has transformed domestic consumer culture and lifestyles.

 Learn More